demisto/content-docs/docs/integrations/mirroring.md

 * **triggerDebugMirroringRun (Available from 6.6)** - is runnable from the War Room in order to debug a full mirroring run over existing incidents.
 You can add an incident ID to the command to get information about a specific incident.
 If no ID is given, the incident will be loaded from the War Room context.
 The output of this command is a unique debug log file that includes logs for the entire mirroring flow.
 In addition, this debug log includes the content of the integrations' debug-mode logs.
 An example for running the command from the cli: `!triggerDebugMirroringRun incidentId=50`
 *
    *Note: This command triggers real mirroring actions, for example, updating incidents and fields.*

+## Troubleshooting

+* When using a custom mapper, make sure it has the required incident fields for mirroring.
+* The mapper which the incident went through upon creation is the one that will configure whether the incident will be mirrored or not and to which direction.
+* Mirroring continues to work after reopening an incident in cortex XSOAR.
+Mirroring entries works only for active incidents, while mirroring fields works for pending ones too.
+* When changing the display name from "incident", mirroring will not work.